gastonmesseri/numerable/README.md

 **numerable** is a Javascript library with a set of formatting and manipulation tools for dealing with numbers.

 :warning: **numerable** is still under development.
 So I cannot yet provide an stable version of it, but you can still try it.
-Be aware that the current api can change.
+Be aware that the current api can potentially change.

 ## Installation